Bladder Control Problems & Your Period

 From bloating to painful cramps to breakouts, many inconvenient symptoms accompany your period, but did you know incontinence may be another symptom?

-This post will address why you may be experiencing incontinence during menstruation— known as cyclical incontinence—and what you can do to help ease your symptoms.
+This post will address why you may be experiencing incontinence during menstruation— a condition known as cyclical incontinence—and what you can do to help ease your symptoms.

 What Is Urinary Incontinence?